 - Diagnostic Testing.
-Medicare will cover CT scans, MRIs, and PET scans to help doctors determine brain abnormalities or trauma that can cause dementias.
-Copayments of 20% apply to non-laboratory tests.
+When ordered by a physician, Medicare will cover CT scans, MRIs and EEG scans to help doctors determine brain abnormalities or trauma that can cause dementias.4

 - Mental Health Services.
-Some covered services include psychiatric evaluations, diagnostic tests, individual and family counseling, medication management, and yearly depression screenings.
+Some covered services include psychiatric evaluations, diagnostic tests, individual and family counseling, medication management, and yearly depression screenings.5

 - Prescription Drugs.
-Medicare will pay for some—or all—of your prescription drug costs as long as you are enrolled in a Medicare Part D prescription drug plan either individually or as part of a Medicare Advantage plan.
+Medicare will pay some—or all—of your prescription drug costs as long as you are enrolled in a Medicare Part D prescription drug plan either by itself or as part of a Medicare Advantage plan.

 - Some Rehabilitative Care.
-If an Alzheimer’s patient requires medically necessary nursing home care, Medicare will pay for the first 20 days.
-After that, Medicare pays 80% of the total cost for up to 80 additional days.
-For psychiatric hospitals, Medicare will provide 80% coverage for up to 190 days.
+If an Alzheimer’s patient requires medically necessary nursing home care, Medicare will only help for for the first 100 days.2 For psychiatric hospitals, Medicare will provide 80% coverage for up to 190 days.6

 - Caregiver Training for Family Members.
-In some states, Medicare offers customized behavioral training provided by home health nurses for families and caregivers.
+In some states, Medicare offers customized behavioral training provided by home health nurses for families and caregivers.7

 - Hospice Care.
-Medicare pays 100% of hospice care if doctors can certify that the patient is terminally ill with a life expectancy of six months or less.
+Medicare pays 100% of hospice care if doctors can certify that the patient is terminally ill with a life expectancy of six months or less.8

 What Is Not Covered Under Medicare for Alzheimer’s Care?